frontenddogma/web-development-glossary/manuscript/t.md

 : A platform that lets web designers and developers work with web templates to automatically generate custom web pages.
 This reuses static web page elements while defining dynamic elements based on web request parameters.
 Web templates support static content, providing basic structure and appearance.
 Developers can implement templates from content management systems, web application frameworks, and HTML editors.&nbsp;[†](#w-template-system)

 Temporal Dead Zone
 : In JavaScript, an expression for the fact that `let` and `const` cannot be accessed before they are declared, as that results in a reference error.
 The TDZ encourages to always a declare a variable before using it.

+Ten-second rule
+: @@

 Terminal
 : → Console